 When processing your registration renewal through NeedTags, you may pay your DMV fees without current insurance coverage.
-This will help you avoid DMV late fees in case you can't get coverage before your registration expiration date, or if your insurance company hasn't yet sent electronic proof of insurance to the Department of Motor Vehicles.
+This will help you avoid DMV late fees in case you can't get coverage for your car before your registration expiration date, or if your insurance company hasn't yet sent electronic proof of insurance to the Department of Motor Vehicles.
 Once your renewal order is submitted, NeedTags will check DMV insurance records.
 If an insurance policy record for your vehicle is not found, we'll contact you to collect this information the easiest way possible.
 Most often you'll simply snap a photo of your insurance card and email it to us.
 This speeds up the process tremendously.
-You will receive you new registration sticker and registration card once you submit proof of insurance or upon the DMV receiving electronic proof of insurance from your insurance carrier.
+You will receive your new registration sticker and registration card once you submit proof of insurance or upon the DMV receiving electronic proof of insurance from your insurance carrier.
 Insurance companies in California are required by law to electronically report auto insurance policy information to the DMV for all private-use vehicles, (CVC §16058).
 Commercial or business insurance policies are exempt from electronic reporting.
 Reporting time is 30 days from the date coverage is obtained, and 45 days from when coverage has been canceled.
 Depending on how fast your auto insurance company sends data to the DMV, the DMV insurance system may or may not reflect your current insurance status.
 Records will indicate no financial liability coverage on record when you actually have coverage.
 We can help resolve these issues.

 Do I need a smog check before I can renew my vehicle registration?